Tallinn

 Toompea Castle, Tallinn

-Raekoja Plats is Tallinn’s town hall square and the center of the lower Old Town.
-Ever since the first town hall buildings from the 13th and 14th centuries, there has been a square on the site.
-Today is very atmospheric here.
+Raekoja Plats is Tallinn’s Town Hall Square and the center of the Lower Old Town.
+Already since the first town hall buildings from the 13th and 13th centuries, there has been a square on the site.
+Over time, it has been Tallinn’s marketplace, and it was also here that the city’s executioners used to carry out their deed.

 St Catherine's Passage, Tallinn

-The cozy medieval St Catherine’s Passage runs through a craft and residential area with houses from the 15th century to the 17th century.
+The cozy medieval Katarina Passage runs through a craft and residential area with houses from the 15th-17th centuries.
+Craftsmen are also working here during the season.
+The name Katariina Käik comes from the Dominican monastery that bore the name Saint Katarina.

-This church is Tallinn’s only preserved original medieval church.
-It was built as early as the 14th century and was completed in the 1360s; only the spire is not from this time.
-You can e.g. see Berndt Notke’s altar from 1483 in the church.
+Püha Vaimu Kirik is Tallinn’s only preserved original medieval church in its form.
+It was built as early as the 1400s and was completed in its simple style in the 1360s.
+Only the sprout is not from this time.

-After the town hall, the Great Guild was the largest secular building in Tallinn’s medieval city.
-The house was built in the years 1407-1417 as a meeting room for the influential merchant’s guild, Suurgildi hoone.
+The so-called Great Guild was, after the town hall, the largest secular building in Tallinn’s medieval city.
+The house was built in the years 1407-1417 as a meeting hall for the influential merchant guild, the house was named Great Guild.

 Kiek in de Kök, Tallinn